kubernetes-client/python/kubernetes/docs/AppsV1beta2Api.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API kubernetes.client
+# Enter a context with an instance of the API client
-with kubernetes.client.ApiClient(configuration) as api_client:
+with client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = kubernetes.client.AppsV1beta2Api(api_client)
+    api_instance = client.AppsV1beta2Api(api_client)
     name = 'name_example' # str | name of the ControllerRevision
 namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)